-Motivated by the observation that in applications, the latent feasibility in Eq.~\eqref{eq:lower} usually possesses some underlying structures, in this paper, we develop a new optimization strategy with solid theoretical guarantees for structural BIO.
-In particular, we re-characterize the latent feasibility in Eq.~\eqref{eq:lower}.
-Therefore we shall reformulate Eq.~\eqref{eq:bp} in terms of the re-characterization of Eq.~\eqref{eq:lower} into a standard optimization problem which is numerically trackable.
-To this end, we first list some structural assumptions, which are necessary for our following analysis and easily to satisfy in applications of practical interests.
-Specifically, throughout this present paper, we suppose that $\psi$ takes the form that $\psi(\mathbf{x})=h(\mathcal{A}(\mathbf{x}))$, where $\mathcal{A}$ is some given linear operator and $h$ has the following structural properties\footnote{Some commonly used functions in learning and vision (e.g., linear regression $h(\mathbf{z})=\frac{1}{2}\|\mathbf{z} - \mathbf{b}_1\|^2$, logistic regression $h(\mathbf{z})=\sum_{i=1}^m \log(1 + e^{\mathbf{z}_i})-\langle \mathbf{b}_2, \mathbf{z}\rangle$ and likelihood estimation under Poisson noise $h(\mathbf{z}) =-\sum_{i=1}^m \log(\mathbf{z}_i)+ \langle \mathbf{b}_3, \mathbf{z}\rangle$) automatically satisfy these assumptions, where $\mathbf{b}_1$, $\mathbf{b}_2$ and $\mathbf{b}_3$ are parameters.} \begin{assumption} Function $h$ is closed, proper, convex and admits the properties that (i) $h$ is continuously differentiable on $\mathtt{dom}h$, assumed to be open, and (ii) $h$ is strongly convex on any compact convex subset of $\mathtt{dom}h$. \end{assumption}
+Motivated by the observation that in applications, the latent feasibility in Eq.~\eqref{eq:lower} usually possesses some underlying structures, in this paper, we develop a new optimization strategy with solid theoretical guarantees.
+In particular, we re-characterize the latent feasibility in Eq.~\eqref{eq:lower}, and by doing this, we shall reformulate Eq.~\eqref{eq:bp} in terms of the re-characterization of Eq.~\eqref{eq:lower} into a standard optimization problem which is numerically tractable.
+To this end, we first list some structural assumptions, which are necessary for our following analysis and are easy to be satisfied in applications of practical interests.
+Specifically, throughout this paper, we suppose that $\psi$ has the following structural properties.\footnote{Some commonly used functions in learning and vision (e.g., linear regression $h(\mathbf{z})=\frac{1}{2}\|\mathbf{z} - \mathbf{b}_1\|^2$, logistic regression $h(\mathbf{z})=\sum_{i=1}^m \log(1 + e^{\mathbf{z}_i})-\langle \mathbf{b}_2, \mathbf{z}\rangle$ and likelihood estimation under Poisson noise $h(\mathbf{z}) =-\sum_{i=1}^m \log(\mathbf{z}_i)+ \langle \mathbf{b}_3, \mathbf{z}\rangle$) automatically satisfy these assumptions, where $\mathbf{b}_1$, $\mathbf{b}_2$ and $\mathbf{b}_3$ are parameters.} \begin{assumption} $\psi(\mathbf{x})=h(\mathcal{A}(\mathbf{x}))$, where $\mathcal{A}$ is some given linear operator and function $h$ is closed, proper, convex and admits the properties that (i) $h$ is continuously differentiable on $\mathtt{dom}h$, assumed to be open, and (ii) $h$ is local strongly convex on $\mathtt{dom}h$. \end{assumption}

-We are now ready to state the following theorem to investigate the feasibility of our problem. \begin{thm} ({\rm latent feasibility re-characterization}) Let $\mathcal{X}$ be the solution set of Eq.~\eqref{eq:lower} (i.e., $\mathcal{X}:=\arg\min_{\mathbf{x}}\Psi(\mathbf{x})$), then $\mathcal{A}$ is invariant on $\mathcal{X}$.
+We are now ready to state the following theorem to investigate the feasibility of our problem. \begin{thm} ({\rm Latent feasibility re-characterization}) Let $\mathcal{X}$ be the solution set of Eq.~\eqref{eq:lower} (i.e., $\mathcal{X}:=\arg\min_{\mathbf{x}}\Psi(\mathbf{x})$), then $\mathcal{A}$ is invariant on $\mathcal{X}$.
 That is, given any $\bar{\mathbf{x}}\in \mathcal{X}$, $\mathcal{X}$ can be explicitly characterized as

-\end{thm} Please notice that the proofs of all our theoretical results are presented in Appendix.